jayperryworks/javascript-101/slides.md

 - Insanely popular
 - High level syntax, low(ish) barrier to entry
-- The only language that runs in the browser
+- One of two languages that run in the browser (the other is WebAssembly)
 - Can be used "server-side" or "client-side"

 Note: